mcSw4p/BungeeSpider-Suite/Addons/Event Notifier/README.md

 either a single email address or to a assigned group from the Recipients Config on your BungeeSpider-Server server.
 You can enable and disable each monitor seperatly if you desire.
 Each monitor can be checked with a command on the server aswell.

+## How to install
+Enter this command from the console or a player with permission "bsc.cmd.installaddon":
+`
+  /bsc iadn <direct url to addon jar>
+`
 ## Commands
 * 'bsen'
  * Shows a list of all commands